How to Stop Getting In Your Own Way

 Instead, you need to accept those challenges to find out whether you'll overcome them or not.

-It's easy to go to acting classes week after week and continue submitting for the same small, guest star roles.
+It's easy to go to acting classes week after week and continue submitting for the same small, unpaid or low-pay indie film roles.
 It's easy to say, "I'm not ready for an agent yet," or "I don't want to follow up and bother that big executive producer I met on set."

 But do you want to keep doing the easy things in life?
 Or are you willing to step up and test yourself to see if you can overcome the hard things?